gros777/PyProGen/README.txt

 OK

 The script generate a setup.py file that contains the general information for the project, this information have to be modified to your needs.

+NOTE: the files with extension .pyc are generated from the test execution

 Contribute
 ----------